Jim Taylor (writer): Career

 Taylor met Payne while working temporary jobs in Los Angeles, eventually moving in with him for financial reasons.
 While roommates the two wrote short films and started writing Citizen Ruth.
 After winning money on the game show Wheel of Fortune, Taylor entered Tisch School of the Arts at the age of 30.
 He and Payne did further rewrites on Citizen Ruth while Taylor was a graduate student; the film got made during his third year there.
 Taylor received an M.F.A. in Filmmaking from New York University in 1996.

 Awards and nominations

 Taylor has received numerous awards and nominations (including an Oscar win for co-writing Sideways, two Golden Globe Award wins for co-writing About Schmidt and Sideways, and additional Oscar nominations for co-writing Election and for producing The Descendants); those listed below are for his work on Sideways (all shared with Alexander Payne):

+Personal life

+Taylor has been married to fellow screenwriter/director, Tamara Jenkins, since 2002—herself an Academy Award nominee for The Savages (2007).
+They have one daughter and live in NYC as of 2019.
+The couple co-wrote the screenplay for the 2018 film, Juliet, Naked (adapted from Nick Hornby's homonymous novel), along with Evgenia Peretz—sister of the film's director, Jesse Peretz.